Estate Probate Surrogate Courts:

 If the deceased didn’t leave a will, we say he or she died intestate.
-The legal status of "inestate" is something that everyone can avoid very simply by writing a will with their Queens, NY estate lawyer.
+The legal status of "inestate" is something that everyone can avoid very simply by writing a will with their local estate planning & probate lawyer.
 The first order of business for the court is to appoint a personal representative of the deceased’s estate.
 The appointee will serve the same roles as the executor, such as determining the right beneficiaries, paying off debt, appraising the assets, hiring an estate probate lawyer, and myriads of other administrative duties.
 When all aspects of the law of intestate succession are satisfied, the rep will be given the green light to distribute the remaining assets to rightful heirs.

 What You Need to Know About Probating Real Estate in NY